usaid-cs/yesterday-i-learned/random.md

 1. "What do we eat" "Que-mangeons nous" is "What eats us?"?
 1. The ["eat"](http://pocketcultures.com/topicsoftheworld/files/2011/09/Copia-de-acomer2-425x318.jpg) gesture and the "fuck off" gesture differ only by whether the fingers point toward the mouth.
 1. [AM is in the 0.5~1.6MHz range.
 FM is in the 88.1~108.1MHz range.](http://hyperphysics.phy-astr.gsu.edu/hbase/Audio/radio.html) Short wave radio is in between the two bands.
-1. [Stephen Harper](https://en.wikipedia.org/wiki/Stephen_Harper) was the first prime minister to employ a personal stylist, [Michelle Muntean](http://www.ctvnews.ca/stephen-harper-s-stylist-no-longer-on-public-payroll-1.513467), whose duties range from coordinating his clothing to preparing his hair and makeup for speeches and television appearances.
 1. Google Translate pronounces your name "correctly" in both the US and UK accents.
 1. [(long, lat) maps to the x-y axis better.](https://stackoverflow.com/questions/18636564/lat-long-or-long-lat) However, [ISO-6709](https://en.wikipedia.org/wiki/ISO_6709#Items) "Standard representation of geographic point location by coordinates" wants (lat, long) instead, which has the first vertical coordinate at the front.
 1. The moon is 38% of a billion metres away.